 The schema is four tables.
 The dependencies are two packages.
 The cron schedule is four entries.
 When this breaks, I will know exactly where to look.

 Phase 1 goes live this week.
-You'll know when it's working because I'll stop mentioning email.

 How This Got Built